milador/RaspberryPi-Joystick/8_Buttons_Joystick/README.md

 <img align="center" src="https://raw.githubusercontent.com/milador/RaspberryPi-Joystick/master/Resources/rpi_bt_pair_add.PNG" width="50%" height="50%" alt="BT keyboard/mouse scanning menu"/>
 </p>

+# Usage

-  1.4.
-Change the path to Code sub-directory
+1. Change the path to Code sub-directory

 ```
 cd RaspberryPi-Joystick/8_Buttons_Joystick/Code
 ```

-  1.5.
-Test the joystick_8_buttons_inputevent python script
+2. Test the joystick_8_buttons_inputevent python script

 ```
 sudo python3 joystick_8_buttons_inputevent.py
 ```
-  1.6.
-Connect RaspberryPi to one of the USB ports on your host device.
+3. Connect RaspberryPi to one of the USB ports on your host device.
 Make sure you use an external power source to power RPi Zero.
 Wait 30 seconds for it to initialize.

-  1.7.
-That's it!
+4. That's it!
 You should now be able to use your BT keyboard/mouse to operate as 8 buttons joystick.

  # Autostart

  We go over process to make the joystick_8_buttons_inputevent.py start automatically on boot

-1. Create 8joystick service
+1. Create 8_buttons_joystick service
 ```
-sudo nano /etc/systemd/system/8joystick.service
+sudo nano /etc/systemd/system/8_buttons_joystick.service
 ```

-2. Add following script to 8joystick.service and save it
+2. Add following script to 8_buttons_joystick.service and save it

 ```
 [Unit]